Skip to content

 A transition full of love and understanding.
 Complete guide to 23 mai Paris.

 Hello, dear May 23 moms!
-Today, we're going to tackle a subject that sooner or later affects all breastfeeding moms: weaning.
-This word can evoke a whirlwind of emotions: nostalgia, relief, sadness, expectation...
-It's a natural stage, and like all phases of motherhood, it's unique to each family.
-At 23 mai Paris, we want to accompany you through this process by offering clear information, practical advice and plenty of support so that you can live through this transition in the most loving and respectful way possible for you and your baby.
+Today, we're going to talk about a topic that sooner or later affects all breastfeeding moms: weaning.
+This word can evoke a whirlwind of emotions: nostalgia, relief, sadness, anticipation...
+It's a natural stage and, like all phases of motherhood, unique to each family.
+At 23 Mai Paris, we support mothers throughout their breastfeeding journey with essentials designed for their everyday lives, such as our nursing dress collection.

 What exactly is weaning?
 More than just stopping breastfeeding